andrewdai5/Data-Exploration-Analysis/README.md

 # Note:
-If github fails to load the Notebooks, copy and the paste URL to https://nbviewer.jupyter.org/ to view it
+If github fails to load the Notebooks, copy and the paste URL to https://nbviewer.jupyter.org/ to view notebooks